 - Mitigation actions should include an estimate of the expected mitigation reductions produced after the action is implemented.
-This would facilitate action prioritization and provide an additional indicator to measure the actions' success (see Rio de Janeiro or Recife's CAP). - Actions should be budgeted, and each action should have identified sources of funding, if this is not available potential sources of funding should suffice. - Selected actions should be prioritized, actions do not necessarily have to be ranked but it should be clear which actions provide the biggest benefit.
+This would facilitate action prioritization and provide an additional indicator to measure the actions' success (see Rio de Janeiro or Recife's CAP). - Actions should be budgeted, and each action should have identified sources of funding, if this is not available potential sources of funding should suffice. - Whenever possible, actions should be prioritized based on the benefits obtained per unit cost.
 This is especially true for adaptation actions that do not have a clear mechanism for comparing the expected impact.